 There are several subscription home delivery services, like The Farmer’s Dog.
 “I call these TV dinners for dogs,” says Morgan.
 These companies regularly send bags of fresh, human-grade food designed especially for your dog’s needs to your door.
 If you are on a budget and have a large dog, this might not be a cost-effective option for you, but it may be more doable for owners of smaller dogs, she says.

 If you feed your dog dry food, Morgan recommends adding a topper to expand the range of nutrients you’re feeding them.
-You can do this at home by adding a cooked egg, canned sardines in water, sautéed dark leafy greens, blueberries or pumpkin, as a few examples.
-You can also purchase freeze-dried raw “topper,” which are pieces of traditional and organ meats that you mix in with their kibble, like this one from Instinct.
+You can do this at home by adding a cooked egg, canned sardines in water, sautéed dark leafy greens, blueberries, or pumpkin, as a few examples.
+You can also purchase freeze-dried raw “toppers,” which are pieces of traditional and organ meats that you mix in with their kibble, like this one from Instinct.

-This wet canned food features lamb as the first ingredient, along with chickpeas, flax and sunflower oil.
+This wet canned food features lamb as the first ingredient, along with chickpeas, flax, and sunflower oil.

 You’ll find chicken listed as the first ingredient.
 Considering you can see the different foods within — like cranberries and carrots — you can feel good that your dog’s getting a meal full of the good stuff.

 In Organix, organic chicken is the first ingredient, along with oats and barley for whole grains and flaxseed and coconut oil for a healthier fat.